Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: Introduction

-This explicit modeling of the younger period of life of generation $G_{0}$ is a fundamental departure from classical overlapping generations economies, for which the inception of the economy is assumed to occur in the first period $t=1$ (e.g. \textcite{BalaskoShell_1980, OkunoZilcha_1980, KehoeLevine_1985, RaoAiyagari_1992}).
-In particular, this modeling perspective allows one to endogenize the savings or borrowing decisions of households from generation $G_{0}$ without recurring to a \textit{regressum ad infinitum} setup (e.g., \textcite{Gale_1973}) and to obtain the previously mentioned existence results.
+This explicit modeling of the younger period of life of generation $G_{0}$ is a fundamental departure from classical overlapping generations economies, for which the inception of the economy is assumed to occur in the first period $t=1$ (e.g., \textcite{BalaskoShell_1980, OkunoZilcha_1980, KehoeLevine_1985, RaoAiyagari_1992}).
+In particular, this modeling perspective allows one to endogenize the saving or borrowing decisions of households from generation $G_{0}$ without recourse to a \textit{regressum ad infinitum} setup (e.g., \textcite{Gale_1973}) and to obtain the previously mentioned existence results.

-The third contribution is to demonstrate that, in overlapping generations economies representing long-standing economic activity, the appropriate definition of Pareto optimality to evaluate equilibrium allocations is one for which aggregate resources are only \textit{implicitly} defined by the respective allocation and, not, \textit{explicitly} carried out in the definition itself.

-The fourth contribution is to highlight that efficiency conditions written in the form of (\ref{eqEfficientEq}) can be naturally related to the dynamic of real savings per capita, and, on prone to savings economies, nonvanishing real savings per capita fully characterize efficient equilibria (Proposition \ref{propNecAndSuffConditionParetoOpt}).
+The third contribution is to highlight that efficiency conditions written in the form of (\ref{eqEfficientEq}) can be naturally related to the dynamics of real savings per capita, and in prone-to-savings economies, nonvanishing real savings per capita fully characterize efficient equilibria (see Proposition \ref{propNecAndSuffConditionParetoOpt}).

-The last contribution of this article relates to the actual calculation of Pareto optimal equilibria on nonstationary overlapping generations models and, particularly, to the calculation of efficient transition paths.
-In the proof of the existence results previously mentioned, it is shown that a Pareto optimal equilibrium exists by taking successive approximations of the reference economy by a sequence of economies that coincide with it up to a finite, but arbitrarily large, time period.
+The last contribution of this paper is related to the actual calculation of Pareto optimal monetary equilibria in non-stationary overlapping generations models (and, particularly, to the calculation of efficient monetary transition paths) based on successive approximations of the reference economy by a sequence of economies that coincide with it up to a finite but arbitrarily large time period.
 This sequence of auxiliary economies is called a \textit{finitely replicating sequence}.
-In particular, one may construct finitely replicating sequences by taking arbitrarily large sections of the reference economy and then properly choosing well-behaved \textit{tail economies}.
+One can, therefore, construct finitely replicating sequences by taking arbitrarily large sections of the reference economy and then properly choosing well-behaved \textit{tail economies}.